parenthetical-e/timecourse/README.markdown

 	roi		condition	1 	2 	 	...	n
 	1		fast 		0.1	0.3			-.1

-Where the first row is a header, and each subsequent row is matching the corresponding data.
-Thanks to plyr, very very large datasets can be handled.
+Where the first row is a header, and each subsequent row matches the corresponding data.
+Thanks to plyr, very very large datasets can be handled relatively easily.

 Each of the magic plots is saved as pdf in the current working directory.
 If you wish to keep only the top fraction of scores (which are described below), criterion can be set 0-1.
 For example, if criterion=0.3 the top 30% of scores are plotted.

 To see how magic works keep reading.